-A study of 800 emergency department charts of patients who screened positive for suicidal ideation and suicide risk revealed that only 18% had any documented lethal means assessment (Harmer, et al., 2022).
+A study of 800 emergency department charts of patients who screened positive for suicidal ideation and suicide risk revealed that only 18% had any documentation of an assessment of lethal means (Harmer, et al., 2022).

 These findings show the need to document lethal means assessments for all individuals who have a positive screen for suicidal ideation, plus the need to have discussions about the removal of lethal means.
 This may require adding prompts for these assessments to the electronic documentation system (Harmer et al., 2022).